Number: BCT 314

 - Identify and allocate contingency and escalation.

 - Prepare a project estimate, including all direct and indirect costs, overhead, and profit.

 - Validate the cost estimate.

-- Develop schedules from the cost estimate data.
+- Develop schedules based on cost estimate data.

-- Introduction into Autodesk AutoCad, Autodesk Revit, Microsoft Project, Microsoft Office, Trimble SketchUp, Trimble WinEst
+- Introduction to Autodesk AutoCAD, Autodesk Revit, Microsoft Project, Microsoft Office, Trimble SketchUp, and Trimble WinEst.

 Means Engineering Staff (2012).
 RSMeans Cost Data with Access (2nd Edition).
 John Wiley & Sons, Inc., Hoboken, NJ.
 ISBN 978-1118335901.